TheBeachLab/mamba/doc/control.md

 ## Current status

-- Cannot connect via radio.
-Unable to open port
 - Need to assemble and calibrate accelerometer and compass

+## Troubleshooting

+- If you have the parameter autoconnect activated do not try to connect manually.
+It will complain that it is ` Unable to open port`.
+Instead just wait for the connection to be stablished.